 Preparatory reading: Read the article by Philip Seaton: War on television in 2015 chapter pw

 Look at the Broadcast Law (esp.
-Article 4).
+Article 4, in English here).
 Also, have a look at some of the war-related stories on NHK World.
 Use the Backstories page and see what you can find at #China, #South Korea, and #Hiroshima & Nagasaki.

 Additional resources are available at Television on WMT.